-Key audit matter

-Investment in Associates Refer to notes 2 (b), 3 (a) and 7 to the financial statements for disclosures of related accounting policies and balances.
+Key audit matter How our audit addressed the key audit matter Investment in Associates Refer to notes 2 (b), 3 (a) and 7 to the financial statements for disclosures of related accounting policies and balances.
 The Company's total investments in associates was US \$119 million as at 31 December 2022, representing holdings in certain investment securities, which range between 18% to 21% of the issued share capital and where there is board and/or board sub-committee representation.
 As per the Company's accounting policies, management recognises associates as all entities over which the Company has significant influence but not control, generally accompanying a shareholding of 20% of the voting rights.
-As the Company is deemed to have a similar business model to an investment entity as defined by IFRS 10, the Company has elected the exemption from applying the equity method in IAS 28 for its investment in associates and recognises its investment in associates at FVTPL in accordance with IFRS 9.
+As the Company is deemed to have a similar business model to an investment entity as defined by IFRS 10, the Company has elected the exemption from applying the equity method in IAS 28 for its investment in associates at FVTPL in accordance with IFRS 9.
+We performed the following procedures, amongst others, as it pertains to Investment in Associates as follows: Performed inquiries and evaluated management's accounting policies against the requirements of the applicable accounting standards; Read and evaluated management's position papers on the determination of the designation of the investments as associated companies; Independently confirmed shareholdings of related associates with the local securities deposits registry.